dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ## Storing ACL secret in Hashicorp Vault

-The ACL secret can be saved on [Hashicorp Vault](https://www.vaultproject.io/) server instead saving the secret on the local file system.
+You can save the ACL secret on [Hashicorp Vault](https://www.vaultproject.io/) server instead of saving the secret on the local file system.

 ### Configuring a Hashicorp Vault Server